Hyperinvariant tensor-network (HTN) code[1]

 Description

-Holographic tensor-network error-detecting code constructed out of a hyperinvariant tensor network [2], i.e., a MERA-like network admitting a hyperbolic geometry.
+Holographic tensor-network code constructed out of a hyperinvariant tensor network [2], i.e., a MERA-like network admitting a hyperbolic geometry.
 The network is defined using two layers A and B, with constituent tensors satisfying isometry conditions (a.k.a. multitensor constraints).

 This code produces boundary correlation functions that align with those expected from conformal field theory (CFT) boundary states.
 HTN codes exhibit state-dependent breakdown of complementary recovery, consistent with quantum gravity corrections in AdS/CFT.